-A group has therefore been created within Warwick Town Council to work with Warwick Visitor Information Centre employees and the Town Clerk to rationalise the existing space and make more effective use of the space as an area which can be multi-use.
+Warwick Town Council continues to work with Warwick Visitor Information Centre employees and the Town Clerk to rationalise the existing space and make more effective use of the space as an area which can be multi-use.
 The intention is to work with Unlocking Warwick partners to develop the tour offering and promote the space to educate local school children during off-peak months.
 The flexibility of the space also seeks to ensure that the space can be used to exhibit 'the best of Warwick' and have topical displays and events which change year-round.

 In addition, the development of internal skills in the form of IT and social media is also an intention for the plan period to assist in raising awareness of the WVIC to locals and visitors alike.
-The continuation and development of the Town Ambassador programme will also intend to use 'Vlogging' and other social media posts to promote gems within the Town.
+The continuation and development of the Town Ambassador programme to use 'Vlogging' and other social media posts to promote gems within the Town.